brettalanmeyer/ping-pong/README.md

 Put ELO on match score board?

-Finish Tests - try to revert all data entered from a certain point create a default admin dashboard
+Finish Tests - try to revert all data entered from a certain point

 Login redirect, for post requests, try to be able to configure it where to redirect, such as /players instead of /players/3/delete

 Make method names consistent: deleteByMatch(match) or deleteByMatchId(id)

-add numbers in order to elo on leaderboard (Cole is 1, Matt is 2, Dave is 13, etc)

 make matchesController.matches_delete prettier

-generate screenshots for greg
-Put "login" in top right except for game boards
-Add admin section for deleting players, isms, and matches.
-Players button is disabled until matches have been deleted.
-Copy data from remote database to dev database only if config values exist this way it only works in dev

-Add selectApproved() to isms so we have something to select all

 Report of avg time people play per day

 Report of ELO with variability of initial rank and k value

 manual entry of scores due to connection lost or otherwise